FBI at Russian oligarch's homes for 'law enforcement' action

 ———

-Associated Press writer Michael R. Sisak in New York contributed to this report.
+Associated Press writer Michael R. Sisak and Associated Press photographer John Minchillo in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.